 What’s Right For You?

 Both CoolSculpting and Liposuction are effective ways to remove fat cells from your body.
 However, one will likely prove more beneficial for you than the other, based on your concerns, goals, and your lifestyle.
 The best way to identify the most effective treatment is to schedule an in-person consultation with one of Charlotte Plastic Surgery’s board-certified plastic surgeons.
 The plastic surgeon will answer all of your questions while also identifying the most effective procedure for optimal weight loss.
+If Lipo is not right for you, then Coolscuplting Charlotte at our Medical Spa, The Skin Center is ideal for you.

 Let us know if you liked this post!